Build and dispatch workflows#

 dockerfile: path/to/dockerfile

-registry: # The default registry can be overriden (see "Defaults" below)
+registry: # The default registry can be overridden (see "Defaults" below)

 name: nondefault.registry.es